axibase/atsd-use-cases/how-to/shared/import-scheduled-sql-query.md

 ![](images/sched-sql.png)

-A scheduled SQL query is one that is completed on a repetive and time-dependant basis, it may include additional operations such as email notifications.
+A scheduled SQL query is executed by the database on schedule.
+When the query is executed, it can be configured to generate files on the local file syste, to send a report via email, or to produce calculated metrics and store them in the database.

 Follow this process to add a new schedule SQL query to your local ATSD instance.

 1. Expand the **SQL** menu and select **Scheduled Queries**.